 - British citizenship, if you want to apply and meet the requirements

-- you need to be a resident in the UK by 31 December 2020 (in the event of a no-deal, this will be the date the UK leaves the EU).
+You need to have been a resident in the UK by 31 December 2020.
 If you have been a resident in the UK for five continuous years or more you will be eligible for settled status.
-If you have been a resident for less than five continuous years you will be eligible for pre-settled status
+If you have been a resident for less than five continuous years you will be eligible for pre-settled status.

-The EU Settlement Scheme applies to EEA and Swiss citizens: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland.
+The EUSS applies to EU, EEA and Swiss citizens: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland.

-- if you are an EU citizen living in the UK, you and your family members can apply to the EU Settlement Scheme.
-Family members do not need to be from the EU; they can come from anywhere in the world (known as non-EU family members)
+If you are an EU citizen living in the UK, you and your family members may be able to apply to the EUSS.
+Family members do not need to be from the EU; they can come from anywhere in the world (known as non-EU family members).

-- close family members include spouses, civil partners, unmarried partners, dependent children and grandchildren, and dependent parents and grandparents
+Close family members include spouses, civil partners, unmarried partners, dependant children and grandchildren, and dependant parents and grandparents.

-- close family members who are not living in the UK by 31 December 2020 (in the event of a no-deal, this date will be 29 March 2022) can join you in the UK at any point in the future (in the event of a no-deal, this date will be 29 March 2022).
+Close family members who were not living in the UK by 31 December 2020 can join you in the UK at any point in the future.
 They will need to be able to show their relationship to you and it must still exist when they apply to come to the UK.
-For more information on close family members, visit GOV.UK
+Find out more information on close family members on the GOV.UK website.

-- children born or adopted after 31 December 2020 (in the event of a no-deal, this date will be 29 March 2022) will also have their rights protected
+Children born or adopted after 31 December 2020 will also have their rights protected.

 You can access the application online using a computer, tablet or mobile phone.
 Your application saves automatically, so if you want to, you can start your application and then complete it at another time.
-It is free to apply to the EU Settlement Scheme.
+It is free to apply to the EUSS.